The Halo Bispectrum Multipoles in Redshift Space: Results

 \subsection{Maximal model}

-We start with a test of the full model with all seven bias and shot-noise parameters free.
+We start with a test of the full model in which all seven bias and shot-noise parameters are free to vary.
 We compare the fit to the bispectrum monopole to the joint analysis of monopole and higher-order multipoles, assuming the full volume of the 298 Minerva simulations.
-The first goal is to identify the set of parameters that can effectively be determined by our data-set, and the relative importance of the different multipoles in their constraints.
+The first goal is to identify the set of parameters that can effectively be determined by our data-set, and the relative importance of the different multipoles in setting their constraints.
 We assume uniform priors on all parameters, with bounds specified in table~\ref{tab:priorsB}.

 The main results are shown in figure~\ref{fig:B0B2B4}.
-The left panels show the marginalised, 1-$\sigma$ posteriors for the model parameters as a function of the maximum wavenumber included in the triangle selection.
+The left panels show the marginalised, 68.3\% credibility regions for the model parameters as a function of the maximum wavenumber included in the triangle selection.
 Two-dimensional marginalised contours are shown in the bottom-right panel for the $\kmax=0.06\kMpc$ case (indicated as the vertical, dotted line in the other two sub-panels).
 Finally, the top-right panel shows the posterior-averaged, reduced chi-square, $\langle\chi_\nu^2\rangle$ and the posterior predictive $p$-value.

 The tree-level model described in section~\ref{ssec:model} provides a good fit to the data up to a $\kmax\simeq 0.08\kMpc$ for the monopole, while the reach is restricted to 0.06 and 0.045$\kMpc$, respectively, when $B_2$ and $B_4$ are also considered.